 Find a Quiet Spot

-When training, you want your dog's undivided attention so it's best to find a quiet spot in your home, such as a small room.
+When training, you want your dog's undivided attention, so it's best to find a quiet spot in your home, such as a small room.
 You'll also find it best to eliminate as many distractions outside the room as possible.
-This means that you may have to wait until there's very little traffic in the house, such as when the kids are gone or in bed.
+This means that you may have to wait until there's very little traffic in the house.
 Even footsteps or closing doors in other rooms can be distracting to your dog and hinder your training progress.

 Give the Command